john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ![Python Programs: hello world printed](../../resources/program_3_execute.png)

 And that's it!
 You can now write Python code and save it off for later use.
-This is how Python is typically written, from the smallest script to the most complex program.
+This is how Python is typically written; from the smallest script to the most complex program.

 **NOTE**: Some people call them Python "scripts" and other people call them Python "programs".
 Broadly speaking, if the script gets complicated enough, you start to call it a program.
-Though it is not an important distinction.
+Don't worry about it though.
+These are not important distinctions.

 **NOTE**: If you're coming from a language like Fortran or C, you'll notice we didn't need to compile our code.
-Because of this, we call Python an [interpreted language](https://en.wikipedia.org/wiki/Interpreted_language), and it is a design choice meant to make the language easier to use.
+Because of this, we call Python an [interpreted language](https://en.wikipedia.org/wiki/Interpreted_language).
+It was a design choice meant to make the language easier to use.

 ### iPython Notebook

 The last way that you might want to run Python code in this class is by using [iPython Notebooks](http://ipython.org/ipython-doc/stable/notebook/index.html).
-This is a solution really designed for the daily work of scientists and engineers, and you will probably find highly convenient.
-However, iPython doesn't come installed standard with Python, you have to [download and install](http://jupyter.readthedocs.io/en/latest/install.html) it separately.
+This is a solution really designed for the daily work of scientists and engineers, and you will probably find it highly convenient.
+However, iPython doesn't come installed standard with Python, you will have to [download and install](http://jupyter.readthedocs.io/en/latest/install.html) it separately.
 I recommend installing [Anaconda](http://docs.continuum.io/anaconda/install.html), as it comes packaged with iPython.

-iPython Notebooks are a flexible and easy-to-use Python interface for your web browser, designed more for daily work or experimenting than for huge programs.
-All of the code you write in iPython is saved on your local machine, not online.
+iPython Notebooks are a flexible and easy-to-use Python interface for your web browser, designed more for our daily work: data exploration, statistics, quick plots and tables.
+It is not ideally suited for large programs with many components.
+All of the code you write in iPython is saved on your local machine, like in a standard Python script.

 To start a notebook, go to the command line and type `ipython notebook`: